cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 according to inherit execution dependencies.

 Cascading behaviour is applied on all Cloudify builtin workflows (for example: heal, scale, and etc) by default, also all custom workflows are cascading by default.
+Also the current operation options for executing a workflow will be applied for cascading workflow, like canceling/resuming/queuing/scheduling a workflow.
 Notice that cascading custom workflows *requires* it's definition in every Component in the application, which also allows custom behaviour in every Component so different layers/parts of the application can act uniformly or separate at all.